5 Tips On What To Include In An SMS Reminder

 Personalized customer experience is essential in today’s world.
 Businesses are offering customers new ways of reaching out, so every channel has to ensure a personalized experience every single time.
 This can be done by using a customer’s name in the reminder.
 In some cases, it’s absolutely essential.
 For example, if your customers order something from you online and sign up for shipping updates, the reminder must include their name and address.
 It can be as simple as, “Dear [customer’s name], this is [company] letting you know your package is on its way to [address].”
 When the customer opens the reminder, they’ll see their name, who the message is from instead of just a number, and the address the package is being delivered to.

 4. Don’t Spam Customers with Reminders

 Timing is everything.
 If you wait too long in between reminders, customers will forget about you, or wonder if you forgot about them.
 If you send too many reminders, they’ll wonder why you won’t leave them alone.
 There has to be a balance between sending reminders and waiting for customers to respond.
 This way, you can maximize your customer retention rate and ultimately recharge your growth strategy.
-If you’re a retail owner and you want to bring in customers for a big sale weekend, it makes sense to send reminders one month, a week and a day prior to the event.
+If you’re a retail owner and you want to bring in customers for a big sale weekend, it makes sense to send SMS marketing messages one month, a week and a day prior to the event.
 If customers keep receiving texts every single day for a month, they’ll stop paying attention to the reminders and unsubscribe.